Nahid-iiqbal/ECEFC-Money-Manager-Demo-/DEPLOY_VERCEL.md

 1. Visit your Vercel URL
 2. Try registering and logging in
-3. Test adding expenses
+3. Test adding expenses with reminder dates
+4. **Email reminders**: Add an expense with a reminder date set to tomorrow, and it will be emailed at 9:00 AM UTC
+5. **Cron job logs**: Check Vercel Dashboard → Your Project → Logs → Filter by "cron" to see reminder execution logs
-4. Note: Real-time updates and email reminders won't work (serverless limitations)
+6. Note: Real-time dashboard updates won't work (serverless limitation - manual refresh required)

 ## Troubleshooting